Baba Yara Stadium

 Tro-tros (shared minibuses) run from every major Kumasi district to Adum throughout match-day for GHS 2–4.
 The 'Stadium' or 'Adum' stop is two minutes walk from the main stadium entrance.
 Crowded but the most authentic Kumasi match-day experience.

-- arrow_right From Kejetia Central Market: any Adum-bound tro-tro
+- From Kejetia Central Market: any Adum-bound tro-tro

-- arrow_right From Suame: Adum-direct tro-tro or walk after the central market
+- From Suame: Adum-direct tro-tro or walk after the central market

-- arrow_right Return tro-tros queue at the Prempeh Assembly Hall junction
+- Return tro-tros queue at the Prempeh Assembly Hall junction

 From the airport